Geoff Barton

 Nostalgia:

-My real hope, in putting together this website (or, rather, getting Tom to put it together), is that I might come into contact with students I taught in Leicester, Leeds, York or Suffolk since I began my training as a teacher in Leicester back in 1984.
+My real hope, in putting together this website (or, rather, asking Tom to put it together), is that I might come into contact with students I taught in Leicester, Leeds, York or Suffolk since I began my training as a teacher in Leicester all those years ago in 1984.

 Thanks for your interest.